ReadySetLaunch

 • Outdated AI models powering the core evaluation.

-• No iteration, no structured questions, no founder interrogation.
+• No per-gap responses, no structured questions, no founder interrogation.

 Is IdeaProof legit?